microsoft/ivy/doc/examples/client_server_example.md

 conjecture.
 What we can see so far, however, is not a bad pattern.
 It has just one client connected to the server, which is what we expect from the protocol.
 To find out what's wrong with this state, we need to reveal more information.
-Checking the box to view the `sempahore` relation, we observe the following:
+Checking the box to view the `semaphore` relation, we observe the following:

 ![IVy screenshot](images/client_server10.png)